-Life Insurance For Fishermen And Trawlermen
+Life Insurance For Fishermen Cover

 life insurance for fishermen and trawlerman

-Is Life Insurance for Fishermen More Expensive?
+Is Life Insurance For Commercial Fishermen More Expensive?

 In this case, the insurance company might charge the policyholder a higher premium to offset the perceived risk.